slowproj/slowdash/docs/ControlsScript.md

 ```

 ## Scpizing Your Device
 If your device has some programming capability, such as Raspberry-Pi GPIO, an easy way to integrate it into a SlowDash system is to implement the SCPI interface on it.
-This approach is also useful to use USB devices connected to a remote computer.
+This approach is also useful to integrate other non-ethernet devices (such as USB) connected to a remote computer.

-Here is an example to wrap a (dummy) device with the ethernet-SCPI capability:
+Here is an example to wrap a device with the ethernet-SCPI capability:

 ```python
 from slowpy.control import ScpiServer, ScpiAdapter, RandomWalkDevice